hylo-lang/hylo/CONTRIBUTING.md

 We may ask you to commit additional changes while your pull request is under review.
 Once everything looks good, squash those additional commits before merging.

-Do not hesitate to reach out if your are lost in the process.
+Do not hesitate to reach out if you are lost in the process.